0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk-example-app.md

     ```

 3. The SDK then checks the existence of an Identifier that was previously created with the `createIdentity()` function.
 This check is done via: `identity.getCurrentIdentifier()`.
-If no previously created Identifier is found, sthe SDK first needs to create an identity first using `identity.createIdentity(privateKey: privateKey)` function.
+If no previously created Identifier is found, the SDK first needs to create an identity first using `identity.createIdentity(privateKey: privateKey)` function.
 Also, if the private key is not passed in the above function, the system randomly generates one.

-4. The SDK saves the Identifier in its storage and will use the same to authenticate teh identity and fetch the claims from the Issuer.
+4. The SDK saves the Identifier in its storage and will use the same to authenticate the identity and fetch the claims from the Issuer.